Radio Emission from Broad Absorption Line Quasars: Results

+Figure~\ref{RL} shows the radio loudness versus the BH mass of our BALQ sample (including 13 objects with $R$ = 0.02--4.55 observed in our VLA observations and 4 objects with $R$ = 7--51 not observed) and the whole PG quasar sample.
+The $R$ values of the RQ BALQs are comparable to that of the RQ PG quasars ($R$ = 0.03--4.37).
+However, the $M_{\rm BH}$ distributions of the two samples are distinct, with $\log M_{\rm BH}/M_{\odot}$ = 6.2--9.5 for the PG quasars and $\log M_{\rm BH}/M_{\odot}$ = 8.7--10.4 for our BALQs.
+The high $M_{\rm BH}$ in the BALQs is a selection effect, as they are selected to be bright at high redshift, and thus luminous.
+The RL fraction of the BALQs differs significantly from that of the PG quasars, as at $M_{\rm BH} > 10^9 M_{\odot}$, the RL fraction is 91\% (10/11) \citep{Laor2000} for the PG quasars, while it is 20\% (3/15) for the BALQs.

-Figure~\ref{slope} shows the observed 5.5--9.0\,GHz slope versus the Eddington ratio of the nine detected ALQs and the 25 RQ PG quasars.
-The distribution of the radio spectral slopes of the two samples are comparable ($\alpha_{5.5-9.0}$ from $-$1.7 to 0.8 for the ALQs and from $-$1.9 to 1.1 for the RQ PG quasars), which is in agreement with \cite{Barvainis1997} who also found a similar distribution in the radio spectral shapes of the RQ BAL and non-BAL quasars.
-In these nine objects, six have high $L/L_{\rm Edd}$ ($\gtrsim$ 0.5) and three have low $L/L_{\rm Edd}$ ($\sim$ 0.1).
-The ALQ sample generally does not follow the Eddington ratio and radio spectral slope correlation found in the RQ PG quasars \citep{Laor2019}, where high and low $L/L_{\rm Edd}$ objects have steep and flat slopes, respectively.
+Figure~\ref{slope} shows the observed 5.5--9.0\,GHz slope versus the Eddington ratio of the nine detected BALQs and the 25 RQ PG quasars where the $\alpha_{5.5-9.0}$ was studied systematically \citep{Laor2019}.
+The distribution of the radio spectral slopes of the two samples are comparable ($\alpha_{5.5-9.0}$ from $-$1.7 to 0.8 for the RQ BALQs and from $-$1.9 to 1.1 for the RQ PG quasars), which is in agreement with \cite{Barvainis1997} who also found a similar distribution in the radio spectral shapes at 1.5--14.9\,GHz of RQ BALQs and non-BALQs.
+In these nine objects, six have high $L/L_{\rm Edd}$ ($\gtrsim$ 0.5) and three have lower $L/L_{\rm Edd}$ ($\sim$ 0.1).
+The RQ BALQs generally does not follow the $L/L_{\rm Edd}$ and radio spectral slope correlation found in the RQ PG quasars \citep{Laor2019}, where high and lower $L/L_{\rm Edd}$ objects have steep and flat slopes, respectively.